Friday will bring some serious heat | CBC News

 Friday will bring some serious heat

-Expect a high of 32 C today as we enter a heat wave
+Expect a high of 32 C today as we enter the worst of a heat wave

-We are heading up to 32 C today under sunny to partly cloudy skies, but it will feel like 37 with the humidex.
+We are heading up to 32 C today under mostly sunny skies, but it will feel like 37 with the humidity.

+There's a 30 per cent chance of showers or thunderstorms this afternoon and early this evening in the Kingston area.

+Tonight's low is 18 C, then Saturday we're in a similar, smouldering boat with air that will feel as hot as 35.

 By Sunday through Tuesday, there may be some showers or thunderstorms in the tropical heat and humidity.